-The following options are supported by executables generated with the OpenCL backends (opencl, pyopencl, and csopencl):
+The following options are supported by executables generated by futhark opencl, futhark pyopencl, and futhark csopencl:

 -p PLATFORM

 Pick the first OpenCL platform whose name contains the given string.
 The special string #k, where k is an integer, can be used to pick the k-th platform, numbered from zero.